 - Super Mario Bros.:

 - Super Mario Bros.
-3 has the Angry Sun, a miniature sun enemy with a furious face that tries to ram into the plumber from above.
-It only appears in two levels.
+3 has the Angry Sun, a miniature sun enemy with a furious face that tries to ram into the plumber from above, and only appeared in two levels.
 It would later reside in the Desert Hills racetrack in Mario Kart DS and Mario Kart Wii, where it shoots Fire Snakes that act as obstacles to the racers.
 It wouldn't make a true return to the franchise until Super Mario Maker 2.

 - Wario Land 3 has the Taiyo, which is found in the Vast Plain and Colossal Hole levels.
 It flies around the sky during daytime, trying to set Wario on fire.
 Its name even means "Sun" in Japanese.

 - In the deleted scenes from asdfmovie, one skit has the sun sadistically call out a human to directly look at it.
 The results are predictable.